-For each major paper, will write at least one draft for a class workshop.
+For each major paper, we will write a complete rough draft and then a final draft.
 Each draft needs to be uploaded to the Discussion Board in Blackboard with the paper both copied and pasted AND attached as a file.
 One purpose of this upload is to create a backup file of your paper should your computer/storage device crash.
 The other is so that you can read the works of others to see other approaches to the same writing task you are facing.
+In-person classes also requires a printed copy for others to read.
 While stealing the words or ideas of others in the class will result in a plagiarism charge, stealing someone's style or rhetorical moves isn't: most strong writers at some point have looked at the works of others as guides on how to write.